patchstack/documentation/src/content/docs/FAQ Troubleshooting/Firewall/i-activated-the-plugin-but-still-get-the-message-install-the-plugin-to-activate-the-firewall.md

 ---
-title: "I activated the plugin, but still get the message: Install the plugin to activate the firewall"
+title: "I activated the plugin, but still get the message: \"Install the plugin to activate the firewall\""

 excerpt: ""
 hidden: false